These Terms apply to your use of, and access to, Te Whata as an Iwi Information Manager.

 4.5 You are responsible for procuring all licences, authorisations and consents required for any information you put on Te Whata.

 5. Access to Te Whata

-5.3 We will use reasonable efforts to ensure that you are able to access Te Whata as an Iwi Administrator.
+5.3 We will use reasonable efforts to ensure that you are able to access Te Whata as an Iwi Information Manager.
 However, it is possible that on occasion Te Whata may be unavailable to permit maintenance or other development activity to take place, or in the event of Force Majeure.
 We do not make any warranty or representation in relation to the availability of Te Whata.
 We may cease to make available any feature and/or content on Te Whata at our sole discretion.

 6. Iwi Data

 (a) we require access to Iwi Data for the purposes of the operation and maintenance of Te Whata; and